 This Policy is written in language that it intended to be easy to understand.
-If something is not clear, We invite You to contact Us so that We can provide assistance.
-Our contact details are provided in section 16 below.
-We will also provide contact details every time that We contact You, making it easy for You to contact Us to ask questions and to enforce Your rights.
+If something is not clear, we invite you to contact us so that we can provide assistance.
+Our contact details are provided in section 17 below.
+We will also provide contact details every time that we make contact with you, making it easy for you to contact us to ask questions and to enforce your rights.

-Individuals who are not sure about consent or who think We fall short of the consent requirements are encouraged to contact Us.
+Individuals who are not sure about consent or who think we fall short of the consent requirements are encouraged to contact us so that we can assist you.
 (Section 16 below).